Tracy Bosis, LCSW

 Roseauna (Rosie) Good, LPC

 Rosie provides psychotherapy for children, adolescents, adults, and families who are struggling with a variety of mental health disorders or situational stressors.
-She takes an eclectic therapeutic approach, but primarily incorporates cognitive-behavioral therapy and humanistic therapy into creating a warm, nurturing, and safe environment where individuals can experience acceptance, growth, and healing.
-Rosie strives to allow Jesus Christ to work through her to provide clients with the assistance they need.
+Rosie strives to allow Jesus Christ to work through her to provide clients with a nurturing and safe environment, where individuals can experience acceptance, growth, and healing.

 Landon Miller, LPC